Travel to United States (USA) to backpack, study, intern, volunteer, work, or live as a digital nomad, expat or emigrant?

 • Many Americans do not have private insurance to cover all aspects of healthcare.

-• As an expat, it is important to have good insurance that covers the high costs of both private and private medical care.
+• As an expat or emigrant, be aware of the high costs of both private and private medical care.
 Many employers also offer health insurance as a fringe benefit.

 How is the GP arranged in the US?